reef-technologies/cookiecutter-rt-django/{{cookiecutter.repostory_name}}/README_AWS.md

     Default region name: us-east-1 (just an example) Default output format [None]: (can be left blank)

-Once, configured, you can swich your profile using `AWS_PROFILE=` env variable or by adding `--profile` option to your aws cli command.
+Once, configured, you can switch your profile using `AWS_PROFILE=` env variable or by adding `--profile` option to your aws cli command.

 It's handy to create .envrc file in the project rood directory (where deploy-to-aws.sh is created) with content: